 Crouching Tiger, Hidden Dragon

 Chow Yun-Fat, Michelle Yeoh and Zhang Ziyi star in Ang Lee's epic martial arts drama that is filled with intrigue and romance.
 Marvel at epic stunt work and wire-based special effects that feel much more natural and real than today's CGI messes.
 The story revolves around Li Mu Bai (Yun-Fat) seeking revenge for the death of his murdered master, which depends on his love Yu Shu Lien (Michelle Yeoh) delivering a sword named Green Destiny.
-Like many of the best Netflix movies, it's eminently re-watchable.
+Like many of the best movies on Amazon Prime Video, it's eminently re-watchable.
 Watch now

 Train to Busan

-The zombie apocalypse is here and terrifying in this Korean horror-thriller.
+The zombie apocalypse is here and terrifying in this Korean horror-thriller that's one of the best movies on Amazon Prime.
 The film is set mostly on a train to Busan, a southern resort city that has managed to hold off the zombie hordes ... or so the passengers hope.
 The confined space of the train creates a taut, claustrophobic environment.
 The action scenes are smartly choreographed and directed by Yeon Sang-ho — they'll have you jumping in your seat but without too much gore (there's one involving a luggage rack that is particularly intense).
 Watch now

 If you've somehow stayed un-spoiler'd about this massive epic sci-fi film, pop some popcorn and turn up the volume and prepare to have your mind blown.
 In Inception, Leonardo DiCaprio leads an all-star cast (including Ellen Page, Tom Hardy and Joseph Gordon-Levitt) as Dom Cobb, a thief with the power to enter dreams and steal ideas.
 But along the way, the imaginary cities come crashing down and Dom's internal struggles hurt his mind, pushing him to go on one last con.
 Watch now